seanpanpan321/Laser_Tag/README.md

 ## Overview

 This project implements a recreational laser tag system that allows players to engage in a simulated shooting game.
 The system includes features such as shooting detection, score tracking, and real-time feedback to enhance the gaming experience.
+Check out the [demo video](https://www.youtube.com/watch?v=3bv4x8FTByI).

 ## Features